How to Paint on Glass Windows with Stencils

 If paint seeped past the edges of the stencil, you can use an Exacto knife or matt blade to gently scrape away at excess paint.
 Make your blade as parallel as possible to the glass to avoid scratches.

-This project is perfect for decorating the house for the holidays, a rainy day indoors activity, and for giving the kids something easy and fun to do.
+This project is perfect for decorating the house for the holidays, a rainy day indoors activity or for a fun family project to do with kids.
 The paint can later be removed with some acetone nail polish remover and a rag.
-Also, any of our stencil designs can be made in our adhesive material, just leave us a note at checkout!
+Also, any of our stencil designs can be made out of our adhesive material, just leave us a note at checkout!